-Registration of herbal medicinal products is a legal requirement intended to protect the public against health hazards that may be associated with consumption of the products.
-In Tanzania there is notable increase of use and demand for herbal medicinal products.
+Registration of herbal medicinal products is a legal requirement intended to protect the public against health hazards that may be associated with unsafe use of the products.
+In Tanzania there is notable increase in the use and demand for herbal medicinal products.
 Thus the Tanzanian population needs to be protected against the possible hazards that may be associated with consumption of these products.